0zean/0zean/README.md

 ### :man_technologist: About Me :

-I am a SWE / Data Scientist 🖥️
+I am a Machine Learning Engineer / Data Scientist 🖥️

 - :telescope: Working as a Software Engineer in generative AI.